pcraig3/usc-clubs/README.txt

 === USC Clubs ===
 Contributors: pcraig3
 Tags: clubs list, beta
-Requires at least: 3.8
+Requires at least: 3.6
 Tested up to: 4.0
-Stable tag: 2.2.0
+Stable tag: 2.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin beams in some info from GitHub.
+Bespoke USC plugin beams in some JSON Clubs originally from Westernlink; creates archive and single club pages.

 == Description ==

-This plugin beams in some info from GitHub.
+Bespoke USC plugin beams in some JSON Clubs originally from Westernlink; creates archive and single club pages.

+Relies on the existence of the Collapseomatic and the external api with WesternLink stuff.

 It's kind of a proof of concept: use wordpress shortcodes to pull in data stored on github.
 This would give you a backend api that anyone could use.

+Also hacks the search to push clubs found after obvious club searches into the search results.

 == Frequently Asked Questions ==